 Alexander D’Alisera re-founded the once-defunct Glossolalia in the summer of 2016, while working as an editorial assistant for the Yale Law Report at Yale Law School.
 At Yale Divinity School, he has served as Glossolalia’s editor in chief since its date of re-inception.
-D’Alisera holds his M.A. in Religion from Yale and his B.A. in History and Classics from Bard.
+He also currently works in the journal publishing offices of John Wiley & Sons in Boston.
+D’Alisera holds his M.A. in Religion from Yale and his B.A. in History & Classical Studies from Bard.

 Chance Bonar is a Ph.D. student in Religion at Harvard University, concentrating on the New Testament and early Christianity.
 His academic interests include the Nag Hammadi codices, forged antiquities, discourses of canonicity, and papyrology.
 He has worked as an editorial assistant for New Testament professors and as a cataloging assistant at the Beinecke Rare Book and Manuscript Library, where he engaged primarily with Coptic, Ethiopic, and French texts.
 Bonar holds his M.A.R. from Yale Divinity School and his B.A. from St. Olaf College.

 Acacia Chan is an M.A.R. student at Yale Divinity School, concentrating in the Bible.
 Her academic interests include the theme of reversal in the Gospel of Luke, classical stereotypes, Paul’s use of rhetorical devices, and papyrology.
 She is currently a student committee member of the New England and Eastern Canada Region of the Society of Biblical Literature.
 Chan holds her B.A. from Walla Walla University.